National Concert Hall: Music Network

 A NCH resident since 2013, Music Network is a national music touring and development organisation, founded in 1986 with support from the Arts Council.

 Music Generation

 Music Generation is Ireland’s National Music Education Programme, initiated by Music Network and co-funded by U2 and The Ireland Funds, together with the Department of Education and Skills and Local Music Education Partnerships.
 Like Music Network, it has been an NCH resident since 2013.

-Writers Block
+Writer's Block

-Writer’s Block is a series of creative writing rooms at NCH offering artists space to write, experiment and collaborate.
+Writer's Block is a series of creative writing rooms at NCH offering artists space to write, experiment and collaborate.
 It allows NCH to support artists in the creation of new projects and allow them to contribute to NCH’s programming.
 As of 2021, Paul Noonan, James Vincent McMorrow, Lisa Hannigan, Ross Turner and Glenn Keating are resident, creating and making new work at NCH.
 Neil Hannon and Cathy Davey have previously benefitted from this support.